 No new data is available for the RS.
 Note that the fall in the RS average net wage from March to April was caused by a sharp devaluation in the Yugoslav di-nar-DM exchange rate.
 This devaluation also explains the much higher inflation rates in the RS after March.

-(More information on this subject can be obtained by: the OHR Economic Department, Mr. B. Roberts, Tel: 447275 or at
+(More information on this subject can be obtained by: the OHR Economic Department, Mr. B. Roberts, Tel: 447275 or at the IMG Economic Section, Mr. P. Hulshoff, Tel: 666273)

 Economic Policy and Reform